 When a person has more than one health condition at the same time.
 For example someone who is diagnosed with COVID-19 might already have been living with multiple health conditions like asthma or high-blood pressure (hypertension).
 These conditions are comorbidities.
 They are sometimes called ‘existing’, ‘pre-existing’ or ‘underlying’ conditions’.

 Comorbid conditions can make a person more vulnerable to illness from other causes.
-During this COVID-19 pandemic, researchers have been paying attention to comorbidities to see if they can help protect people who are at higher risk of worse health outcomes.
+During this COVID-19 pandemic, researchers have been paying attention to comorbidities to 1help protect people who are at higher risk of worse health outcomes.

 Related: cardiovascular system, morbidity, respiratory system